Hibiscus flowers are one of the most beautiful flowers you can find. And guess what? They can be easily grown in your own home or garden.

 Visit our hub page to learn more about exotic plants including how to grow different types of tropical flowers and fruit.
 Or if you want to pick up tips on growing summer flowering plants, take a look at our helpful hub page.

 Sara Elizabeth Taylor has been a lover of things that grow, and that love has been a major part of her life.
-She’s a biologist specializing in flora and is also a passionate indoor gardener.
-You can find her at indoor garden nook.
+She’s a biologist specialising in flora and is also a passionate indoor gardener.
+You can find her at @indoorgardennook.

 Within her house, located in the middle of the bustling city, Sara hides her lush and beautiful indoor garden, full of both decorative plants and of various fruits and vegetables.
 Throughout the years she has amassed a lot of experience regarding gardening and is more than eager to share all of her knowledge and exchange tips and tricks with gardening enthusiasts both young and old.